Solarplicity is now EDF: customer queries answered

 Solarplicity customers are not obliged to stay with the newly appointed supplier.
 Customers can choose a new supplier and will not be charged exit fees for leaving.

 Solarplicity reviews: more than just complaints?

 Solarplicity received mainly negative reviews on customer review sites like Trustpilot.
 In the months before the supplier ceased trading, Solarplicity had an average rating of just two out of five stars on Trustpilot.

 Many customers who left reviews online complained about having to wait between thirty minutes to an hour on the phone before finally getting through to a customer service representative.
 Customers also complained in the customer reviews about not receiving responses to complaints.

 In 2019, the Energy Ombudsman received 3,324 complaints about Solarplicity before August.
 The previous year, only about 1,000 complaints were made.
-Chief Executive of Ombudsman Services Matthew Vickers said he was not surprised that Solarplicity went bust after such a jump in the number of complaints.
+At the time, Chief Executive of Ombudsman Services Matthew Vickers said that Solarplicity’s closure “doesn’t come as a huge surprise” after such a jump in the number of complaints.